 The Bride Wore: For the traditional Sikh wedding, Harleen wore a stunning bright coral gown, embellished with thousands of crystals, by esteemed Indian designers Anjallee and Arjun Kapoor.
 “As soon as I wore it, I felt like a queen,” says Harleen.
 Jimmy Choo peep-toe heels, custom jewellery and a coral veil with delicate lace trim completed her elegant look.

-The Reception: The final event of the wedding celebration, a Western-style reception, took place in the ballroom of Beverly Wilshire.
+The Reception: The final event of the wedding celebration, a Western-style reception, took place in the ballroom of Beverly Wilshire, A Four Seasons Hotel.
 Nikki and Madiha Khan created a chic and luxurious atmosphere to celebrate Harleen and Yuvraj’s nuptials, incorporating a colour palette of purple, pink and red in the dramatic setting.
 Oversized centrepieces boasting a bounty of roses served as the focal point for tables swathed in plum-coloured ruffled satin linens and covered by a modern glass top.
 Guests savoured traditional Indian fare before Harleen, in a custom lehenga by Anjallee and Arjun Kapoor, and Yuvraj, wearing a suit by Tom Ford, enjoyed their first dance as husband and wife—a waltz that was choreographed especially for them.
 Later in the evening, guests enjoyed a special performance by the former U.K.-based bhangra pop band RDB.

 Photography Lin & Jirsa